Course Title: Intelligent Decision Making

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This course covers the foundations and practical aspects in the area of Artificial Intelligence for building systems that are able to make intelligent decisions in complex and dynamic environments (e.g., autonomous robots, smart house, personal assistants, smart process management systems).
-From an Artificial Intelligence perspective, such systems are built to be able to perceive and understand their environment, reason about it, and build and execute plans that aim to bring about their goals.
+This course covers the foundations and practical aspects in the area of Artificial Intelligence for building systems that are able to make intelligent decisions in knowledge-intensive settings.
+From an Artificial Intelligence perspective, such systems are built to be able understand their environment, reason about it, and build and execute plans or strategies that aim to bring about their goals.
 Topics are drawn from the field of advanced artificial intelligence including knowledge representation, automated planning, agent-oriented programming, reinforcement learning, reactive synthesis, reasoning about action and change, and cognitive robotics.
 The course covers both theoretical and practical aspects, including building concrete systems with state-of-the-art tools.
 Being a course in a rapidly advanced area of active research, the particular approaches and systems covered may vary on each course edition.

 Objectives/Learning Outcomes/Capability Development

-- CLO 1: understand the existing AI approaches to complex action decision, and be able to judge when and how to use them;
+- Understand the existing AI approaches to complex action decision, and be able to judge when and how to use them;

-- CLO 2: understand the role of knowledge representation in intelligent decision making and the various approaches depending on context;
+- Understand the role of knowledge representation in intelligent decision making and the various approaches depending on context;

-- CLO 3: use state of the art technologies for complex decision making, like agent and planning systems, decision theoretic solvers; and knowledge-base systems.
+- Use state of the art technologies for complex decision making, like agent and planning systems, decision theoretic solvers; and knowledge-base systems.

-- CLO 4: apply critical analysis and problem solving skills to extend and enhance existing techniques;
+- Apply critical analysis and problem solving skills to extend and enhance existing techniques;

-- CLO 5: have ability to seek and read scientific literature in a critical manner;
+- Have ability to seek and read scientific literature in a critical manner;

-- CLO 6: be able to communicate effectively scientific knowledge and cutting-edge techniques, both orally and in writing.
+- Be able to communicate effectively scientific knowledge and cutting-edge techniques, both orally and in writing.

 Overview of Learning Activities